jonschlinkert/collapse-object/README.md

 > Collapse an object into a string using the syntax from expand-object.
 This syntax is pretty handy for setting command line arguments, for expanding/collapsing test fixtures, etc.

+Also see [expand-object](https://github.com/jonschlinkert/expand-object), for doing the reverse of this library.

 ## Install

 Install with [npm](https://www.npmjs.com/)